toolness/htmlpad/README.md

 By [Atul Varma][]

-This is a trivial wsgi application that, for any URL path, serves the contents of an Etherpad with the same path with the MIME type `text/html`.
+This is a simple Web application that, for any URL path, serves the contents of an Etherpad with the same path with the MIME type `text/html`.